 Manual scans can be started from the main interface window, although the Scan System button in the center isn't easy to spot.
 You can set the scan priority to low, medium or high; can choose from a wide assortment of detailed parameters, including master-boot-record, rootkit or Registry scans; and can customize what to scan, such as My Documents, active processes or even Windows directories.
 It's easy to schedule a daily or weekly scan.

-Avira Free Antivirus lacks protection for email clients or Web browsers — those items are grayed out in the interface, awaiting an upgrade to a paid version — and it can't examine files stored in a cloud server.
-But Avira's free Browser Safety plugins for Google Chrome, Microsoft Internet Explorer and Mozilla Firefox will block known malicious URLs.
+Avira Free Antivirus lacks protection for email clients or web browsers — those items are grayed out in the interface, awaiting an upgrade to a paid version — and it can't examine files stored in a cloud server.
+But Avira's free Browser Safety plugins for Google Chrome, Microsoft Internet Explorer, Opera and Mozilla Firefox will block known malicious URLs.
 (Windows 10's Edge browser isn't yet covered, and we couldn't get the plugin to install on IE 11 on Windows 10.)

 Avira's malware-scanning engine does an excellent job of keeping a PC infection-free.
-Avira stopped 100 percent of tricky, previously unseen "zero-day" malware in German independent lab AV-TEST's most recent Windows 8.1 and Windows 10 evaluations, conducted in the fall of 2015.
+Avira stopped 100 percent of tricky, previously unseen "zero-day" malware in German independent lab AV-TEST's Windows 8.1 and Windows 10 evaluations conducted in the fall of 2015.
 In the same tests, Avira stopped either 100 or 99.9 percent of widespread, previously known malware.

 In tests conducted on Windows 7 by Austrian lab AV-Comparatives, Avira stopped 99.7 percent of online malware in November 2015, and 99.9 percent in December, putting Avira just behind Bitdefender and Panda.
 It registered eight false positives (benign items mistakenly tagged as malware) over those two months — better than Microsoft Security Essentials' 52 false positives, but not as good as AVG's zero.